Eraxty/TouchTrack/README.md

 Touchtrack generates haptics for a video as an srt(like a subtile file), u can only open the srt in the modded vlc studio which is given in the releases

 ## Why I Built This

-The idea for TouchTrack started while I was watching the F1 movie in a 4DX.
-Feeling haptics effects alongside the movie gave a massive immersion boost
+This started when i was watching the F1 movie in a 4DX thetre, feeling that haptics gave a massive immersion boost

-Later, Apple released its haptic trailer for the F1 movie, which showed how haptics could be used in movies on phone.
-That gave me an idea, and I finally decided to build it.
+Later, Apple released its haptic trailer for the F1 movie, which showed how haptics could be used in movies on phone. initially i didnt had time to build it but 1 year later i finally decided to build it and here it is.

-The goal of TouchTrack is simple: analyze a video's events, generate haptic events automatically like u put a video and it automatically generates subtitles like that,u can play them back through a modified version of VLC because no other app supports haptics like that so i built it usign using standard `.srt` subtitle files, The haptics work just like subtitles.
+The goal is simple: analyze a video's events, generate haptic events automatically like u put a video and it automatically generates subtitles like that,u can play them back through a modified version of VLC because no other app supports haptics like that so i built it usign using standard `.srt` subtitle files, The haptics work just like subtitles.

 ## How it works
 - Detects events using CLAP